dlrow-olleh/Complexity-Project-2/reports/project_proposal.md

 2) An abstract that identifies the topics you intend to investigate and the tools you plan to use.
 ## Annotated Bibliograpy
 https://www.taylorfrancis.com/chapters/edit/10.4324/9781351034944-9/contagious-agents-sebastian-vehlken

-https://ieeexplore.ieee.org/abstract/document/6113095
+An Agent-Based Model of Epidemic Spread Using Human Mobility and Social Network Information https://ieeexplore.ieee.org/abstract/document/6113095

+Frias-Martinez, Enrique; Williamson, Graham; Frias-Martinez, Vanessa, IEEE (October 2011).

+This paper uses an agent based approach to evaluate the effects that govornment restrictions on the 2009 H1N1 outbreak in Mexico.
+To characterize agent's behavior, patterns of interactions and individual movement are collected from call records.
+This allows for accurate modeling of virus spreading, and allows an understanding of the effects of govornment restrictions that were put into place.
+The simulation produced shows that govornment mandates reduced by 10% the peak number of cases at a time, and postponed the peak - flattening the curve.

 3) An annotated bibliography of one or more papers that relate to your topic and/or tools.
 Explain what the papers are about, what experiments they report, and what their primary conclusions are.
 ## Experiment and Results
 4) Present an experiment from these papers that you plan to replicate and any extensions or variations of those experiments you are considering.